Graft - opening chapters

 It would also keep me from going home.

-I screamed and kicked the dome, the monster and I striking at it from opposite sides — then I got my wits about me.
+I screamed and kicked the dome, the monster and I striking at it from opposite sides—then I got my wits about me.
 Better away than dead.
 The monster’s furious snarling was muffled, but I could hear much clearer animal calls in the distance.
 More on their way?
-I didn’t want to die on either side of the dome.
-I quickly took out my phone.
+I took out my phone.
 No signal I could use to call for help, and GPS had no idea where I was.
 Why would it?
 The sky was fucking green and yellow.
 Why would there be anything so human as a cell tower in a place that couldn’t possibly be Earth?

 Someone had created this strange barrier and left instructions.
 Maybe if I found other signs of civilization to follow, I could find who it was and get help.

 I took one last look at where I’d come from.
-The monster, the closest thing to a real werewolf that had ever existed on Earth, was still clawing at the dome, teetering on its back legs, the two of us at eye level.
-Its sharp teeth were packed into its mouth in several rows, sticking out at different angles as though designed to not just cut and pierce, but maul.
+The monster, the nearest thing to a real werewolf that had ever existed on Earth, still clawed at the dome, teetering on its back legs so we were at eye level.
+Its mouth was packed with several rows of sharp teeth that stuck out at odd angles, like they were meant to maul instead of just cut.
 Scabs were visible on its gums and tongue as it panted with exertion.
-No, that mouth had never been meant to close without drawing blood.
-The dome was so smooth that there was nothing for its claws to catch on; I could see blood starting to well up at the base of its claws as it compensated by trying more force instead of giving up.
+No, that mouth had never been meant to close without doing harm.
+The dome was so smooth that there was nothing for its claws to catch on; blood welled up at the base of its claws as it compensated by trying more force instead of giving up.
 It obviously couldn’t get to me, and yet it was hurting itself to try.

 “Just go,” I whispered, backing away.
 “Why did you… just leave us alone!”

 It snarled and bashed its head against the dome instead.
-I hurried back to the tablet, trying not to listen as the monster continued to use its own skull as a hammer.
-There was one more marking on the stone tablet, separate from the others, an arrow pointing in a hopefully helpful direction into the wasteland.
-With no other ideas, I followed it, dragging my exhausted and injured body away as fast as I could.
+I hurried back to the engraved stone, trying not to listen as the monster used its own skull as a hammer.
+There was one more marking on the stone, an arrow pointing out into the wasteland.
+With no other ideas, I followed it, dragging myself along as fast as I could.

-I passed out for several hours and was woken by a short bout of rain.
+I passed out for a while and was woken by a short bout of rain.
 It was cold and soaked through my clothes, but it gave me a chance to drink.
 My shoulder burned.
-Just touching around my bite wound felt like getting stabbed, the area horribly soft and leaking a murky liquid that wasn’t blood.
+Just touching around my bite wound was excruciating, the area horribly soft and leaking a murky liquid that wasn’t blood.

 I swallowed back bile and imagined a healthy set of tissue beneath the injury, scratching at the affected area with unnaturally long nails.
 The… pulp came away easily.
 Yes.
 That was a good word for it.
 Human bodies didn’t contain pulp, so the decomposing stringy bits I was scraping away weren’t part of me.
-They weren’t gross or upsetting to see fallen to the ground.
 When I was done, I thought I could feel a shallow depression in my shoulder.

-I tripped over a desiccated plank that blended in way too well with the ground and tumbled down a ledge.
+I tripped over a desiccated plank that blended in unfairly well with the ground and tumbled down a ledge.
 This time, my landing was followed by a surprised shout.
-The only part of me I could quickly raise was my chin, so I settled for that.
+I lifted my chin, the rest of me uncooperative.

-Two people were staring at me.
+Two people stared at me.
 Both looked male, maybe in their mid-twenties.
 My vision was blurred, my mind worn out.
-Most of the details my failing eyes could pick out made sense — one of the pair had tanned skin and dark blond hair, the other a darker skin tone and black curly hair.
+Most of the details my failing eyes could pick out made sense—one of the pair had tanned skin and dark blond hair, the other a darker skin tone and black curly hair.
 That was totally acceptable, as was the fact that they were trying to get a campfire going in the indented circle between collapsed ruins I’d fallen into.

 What made less sense, and convinced me that I had likely started hallucinating, was that the blond one seemed to have wings.
-They were covered with white feathers that had quills of gold.
-His companion had what looked like a green cape over his shoulders, but it twitched as I stared back at them.
+White feathers, quills of gold.
+His companion had a green cape over his shoulders.

-The two of them shared a quick back-and-forth in a language I didn’t know before the blond one cautiously stepped towards me.
+The two of them shared a quick back-and-forth in an unfamiliar language before the blond one cautiously stepped towards me.

 “How did you get here?” he said in an accent I couldn’t place.